 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-Are you looking for easy and cheap healthy meals on a budget?
+Are you looking for easy and cheap healthy meals on a budget for a family, two, or even a single person?

 Even when you’re tight on money and need to eat on a budget, it’s still possible to incorporate a healthy eating lifestyle.